 After seven years, our famous illustrations get an update.
 Becoming a dad has aged Dave.
 Matt is just hairier.

 Also in January, Dave finally pops the question...

 Just kidding.
-We're recreating Matt's proposal in the exact spot he asked Livonia in the student village of UCA Farnham.
+We're recreating Matt's proposal in the student village of UCA Farnham.

 Dave organises an epic 'Stag Don't' in Dublin, featuring a trip to the Guinness storehouse and a bizarre list of socially awkward challenges Matt has to complete, which sees him busking on a tin whistle, mounting a gypsy's horse and convincing a random woman to give him her bra.

 Matt & Livonia have their Eternity Party.
 Dave defies expectations by not ripping Matt a new one in his speech.
 Instead, he tugs at the heartstrings with an ode to his best friend.
 Aww.

 We launch an integrated campaign for Cancer Research UK's Race for Life, focused on the real women who are BEATING CANCER by taking part.